 Soliciting Alumni, Foundations, & Other Sources for Funds

-Students who wish to raise money for any RSO, program, or activity through the solicitation of alumni, foundations, or other non-College sources of funds must request advance approval by contacting the Assistant Director for Student Organizations & Involvement (Ben Lamb) in the Office of Student Life at least two weeks in advance.
+Students who wish to raise money for any RSO, program, or activity through the solicitation of alumni, foundations, or other non-College sources of funds must request advance approval by contacting the Associate Director (Mike Bodnarik) in the Office of Student Life at least two weeks in advance.
 Most fundraising of this type requires approval from the Dean’s Office, the Provost, and the Vice President for College Relations.

 This form is to be used by College Council RSO’s only.
 To request a Pcard as a House Coordinator or member of your Neighborhood Leadership Team, click here.